KoaditheKingslayer/Howl-w20-Dice/README.md

 ### /roll
 The basic command requires the Parameters Pool: and Difficulty:

-Pool can be any number.
+Pool can be any number, and represents the number of dice to roll.
+If you are making a Strength + Melee roll, with 4 Strength and 3 Melee, your Pool would be 4+3=7.

 Difficulty can be any number between 3 and 10.
+This is the target number each die must meet or beat to be considered a success.

 ### Additional Parameters